 A narrative essay has a very simple format as it doesn’t belong to the formal-writing category.

-Here’s an example of how a narrative essay should look like:
+Here’s an example of what a narrative essay should look like:

 Persuasive (argumentative) essay: